BillSchofield/TDDWorkshop/README.md

 ### Win by Filling a Diagonal
 After each move, if that player has three in a row diagonally, end the game and display the message, “Player <#> Wins!”.

+# Workshop
+We implement these stories, in-order, one at a time, using London School TDD.
+The facilitator codes, while the attendees act in the navigator pair programming role.
+The facilator guides the process and calls out important concepts.

 # Activities

 ### Explore the Domain